-What is a backlink and what are some examples?
+What is a backlink?
+What are some examples of backlinks?

-SEO experts have a really bad habit: They like to throw around strange words and industry jargon when they talk to customers without checking to make sure that their clients understand the topic at hand.
+SEO experts have a really bad habit: They like to throw around jargon without making sure that their clients understand what they're talking about.
 Some do this intentionally.
-It's a great way of papering over the fact that (a) they're inflating the value of their services, or (b) they use black hat techniques that will ultimately hurt their customers.
-But for most, it’s simply that SEO folks fail to recognize the need to educate their clients.
+It's a great way of papering over the fact that (a) they're inflating the value of their services, or (b) they use black hat techniques that will hurt their client.
+But in most cases, it’s simply that SEO folks fail to recognize the need to educate their clients, and the public.

-One of the most common phrases that pops up in our industry is "backlinks."
+One of the most common words that pops up in our industry is "backlinks."
 What are they?
 Why do they matter?

-In short, backlinks are any link in or on a website page that points (or “links”) back to your website/page.
+In short, a backlink is any link on a website page that points (or “links”) back to your website/page.

-Backlinks are commonly referred to as incoming links, inbound links, inlinks, or inward links.
+Backlinks are sometimes referred to as incoming links, inbound links, inlinks, or inward links.
 Conversely, links on your website or web page going to another website/page are called outgoing links, outbound links, outlinks, or outward links.
-What is an inbound link for your website is an outbound link for that website’s owner and vice versa.

 Below is an example of a backlink that we received from an article on the website Forbes:

 Backlinks are important for a number of reasons.
-The quality and quantity of pages backlinking to your website are some of the criteria used by search engines like Google to determine your ranking on their search engine results pages (SERP).
-The higher you rank on a SERP, the better for your business as people tend to click on the first few search results Google, Bing or other search engines return for them.
+The quality and quantity of pages linking to your website are some of the criteria used by search engines like Google to determine your ranking on their search engine results pages (SERPs).
+The higher you rank on a SERP, the better for your business, as people tend to click on the first few search results Google, Bing or another search engine generates in response to a search.

 But, why do search engines care about backlinks?
 Well, in the early days of the Internet, search engines were very simple, and relied strictly on keyword matching.
-It didn’t matter how good the content on a website was, how popular it was, or what the website was for–if a phrase on a page matched a phrase that someone searched for, then that page would likely show up.
-That meant that if someone had an online journal in which they documented at length how they had to take their car to a “car accident repair shop,” then people searching for a “car accident repair shop” would likely be led to that page.
+It didn’t matter how good the content on a website was, how popular it was, or what the website was for.
+If a phrase on a page matched a phrase that someone searched for, then that page would likely show up in the SERPs.
+That meant that if someone had an online journal in which they discussed at length how they had to take their car to a “car repair shop,” then people searching for a “car repair shop” would likely be led to that page.
 But, that isn't really useful for anyone trying to find a repair shop, right?

 The Average Distribution of Backlinks